Orange County DUI Lawyer

 - A probationary period where you will be subject to strict rules that, if violated, could send you to jail.

 Penalties are harsher the more intoxicated you were when arrested (if your blood-alcohol content (BAC) was 0.15% or higher).
-They are even more severe if anyone was seriously injured or killed.
+They are even more severe if anyone suffered serious injury or death.

 A DUI conviction also affects you in the long-term.
 It remains on your criminal record for ten years, which could diminish your credit, increase your car insurance premium, and lower your chances of being able to obtain stable employment.